skrigel/skrigel/README.md

 # Hi there!
 ---

-## 👩‍💻 About Me
+## About Me

-Developer (frontend & backend) | UI/UX Enthusiast | Data Science Explorer
+Developer (frontend & backend) | UX Enthusiast | Data Science Explorer

 Hi, I'm Sasha!
 I'm currently studying Computer Science & Engineering at MIT (class of 2027).
-I am passionate about building user-centric applications that are both technically robust and informed by data, with a particular love for LLM-based tools, DevOPs, and user experience.
+I am passionate about building user-centric applications that are deeply informed by data, with a particular love for AI-based tools, data engineering, devops, and user experience.

 ---